mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 {{<img src="herscu-outcome.png" alt="Screenshot of Herscu asking 'how do you wish to resolve the matter?
 What outcome are you hoping for?'" hasBorder="true">}}

-That seemed like a good sign.
-He asked what he can do to get me to stop bothering him, so he seemed open to a solution.
+That was a good sign.
+He asked what he can do to make me stop bothering him, so he appeared amenable to a solution.

 I sent this response: